-- f. reserved, priority car-pool parking spaces and, where applicable, car-share spaces and taxi stands: - g. parking spaces for scooters, motorcycles and other similar motorized vehicles; - h. techniques to manage the supply of on-site parking; and - i. measures that: - increase the proportion of employee trips made by transit, walking and cycling; - increase the average car occupancy rate; - reduce the demand for vehicular travel; and - shift travel times from peak to off-peak periods. - 8.5.8 Car-pooling will be encouraged through the provision of High Occupancy Vehicle Lanes, priority parking, and other measures as appropriate. - 8.5.9 Further TDM policies may be identified through a Transportation Master Plan.
+- increase the average car occupancy rate; - reduce the demand for vehicular travel; and - shift travel times from peak to off-peak periods. - 8.5.8 Carpooling will be encouraged through the provision of High Occupancy Vehicle Lanes, priority parking, and other measures as appropriate. - 8.5.9 Further TDM policies may be identified through a Transportation Master Plan.